All-About-Berlin/ursus/README.md

 **Renderer**s put your Content into Templates, and render them into the desired Outputs.

-#### ImageRenderer
+#### ImageTransformRenderer

 Renders images in `content_path` with a few changes:

 - Images are compressed and optimized.
-- Images are resized according to the `image_sizes`.
+- Images are resized according to the `image_transforms`.
 The images are shrunk if needed, but never stretched.
-- The original image is hard linked in the output directory.
+- Images that can't be transformed are hard linked to the output directory.
 - Images that can't be resized (like SVG) are hard linked in the output directory.
 - Image EXIF data is removed.

-This renderer does nothing unless `image_sizes` is set:
+This renderer does nothing unless `image_transforms` is set:
 ```python
 config = {
     # ...